briangeorge8/04-Logic-Pseudocode_IDEs/01_pseudocode/03_Structure_Checkpoints.md

    End If
 End If
 ```
+If number == 1 Then
+   Display "One"
+Else If number == 2 Then
+   Display "Two"
+Else If number == 3 Then
+   Display "Three"
+Else
+   Display "Unknown"
+End If

 4.17 What is a multiple alternative decision structure?
+   Skipped by instructor

 4.18 How do you write a multiple alternative decision structure in pseudocode?
+   Skipped by instructor

 4.19 What does the case structure test, in order to determine which set of statements to execute?
+   Skipped by instructor

 4.20 You need to write a multiple alternative decision structure, but the language you are using will not allow you to perform the test you need in a Select Case statement.
 What can you do to achieve the same results?
+   Skipped by instructor

 4.21 What is a compound Boolean expression?
+   Skipped by instructor

 4.22 The following truth table shows various combinations of the values true and false connected by a logical operator.
 Complete the table by circling T or F to indicate whether the result of such a combination is true or false.
 ![image](https://user-images.githubusercontent.com/47218880/67030627-697cd600-f0d5-11e9-8d5c-1f6f5ac73583.png)
+   Skipped by instructor

 4.23 Assume the variables a = 2, b = 4, and c = 6.
 Circle the T or F for each of the following conditions to indicate whether its value is true or false.
 ![image](https://user-images.githubusercontent.com/47218880/67030655-78638880-f0d5-11e9-8e87-3f2d8c245570.png)
+   Skipped by instructor

 4.24 Explain how short-circuit evaluation works with the AND and OR operators.
+   Skipped by instructor

 4.25Write an If-Then statement that displays the message “The number is valid” if the variable speed is within the range 0 through 200.
+   Skipped by instructor

 4.26 Write an If-Then statement that displays the message “The number is not valid” if the variable speed is outside the range 0 through 200.
+   Skipped by instructor

 4.27 What values can you store in a Boolean variable?
+   Skipped by instructor

 4.28 What is a flag variable?
+   Skipped by instructor